v0.75

 Job creation form: repo and task on the left, settings on the right.

-Fill in your repo URL and task description, then click Start Job.
-You'll be taken to the job page to watch the AI work in real time.
+Fill in your repo URL and task description, choose settings if needed, then submit the chat box.
+Archivara creates the job and opens it inside your Account page so you can watch progress in real time.

 Good task descriptions